vikramsvdd/photodiodeAVD/README.md

 # photodiodeAVD
 The above repository contains reports and source codes dealing with the problem  "Non-Linearity of an Avalanche Photodiode due to its Multiplication Factor for low power Tranceivers".
-I have modelled this problem in two ways: Firstly, as a physics problem where I deal with how and why does the photodiode not respond in a linear fashion across all input light power, Secondly as a communications problem where I study how the non-linearity of the photodiode affects a VLC system and ways to overcome the problem.
+I have modelled this problem in two ways: Firstly, as a physics problem where I deal with how and why does the photodiode not respond in a linear fashion across a fixed range of input light power, Secondly as a communications problem where I study how the non-linearity of the photodiode affects a VLC system and ways to overcome the problem.